RickofManc/vv-pizzas/README.md

 ## Testing

-Throughout the Build phase Python Tutor, PEP8 Online and Chrome Developer Tools are used to ensure all pages are being developed to remain intuitive, responsive and accessible across all device widths.
+Throughout the Build phase Python Tutor, PEP8 Online and Chrome Developer Tools are used to ensure all pages are being developed to remain intuitive, responsive and accessible across several screen widths.
 These tools and others were used for the Testing phase.
 Full details and results of this phase can be found within the project [Repo](https://github.com/RickofManc/vv-pizzas).

 The following sections summarise the tests and results.